 by Staff Writer

-As the popularity of snowboarding grows, many sports clothing brands are offering snowboaridn jackets in a wider range of colors, styles and features.
-The options for women's snowboarding jackets and men's snowboarding jackets are endless, and you can choose a jacket that meets your technical requirements and suits your personal style.
-As you choose your snowboarding jacket, keep in mind your snowboarding style, skill level and mountain requirements.
-If you take time to choose a jacket that will fit all of your needs, your snowboarding experience will be more comfortable.
+As the popularity of snowboarding grows, many sports clothing brands are offering women's snowboarding jackets and men's snowboarding jackets in a wider range of colors, styles, and features.
+As you choose your snowboarding jacket, keep in mind your snowboarding style, skill level, and mountain requirements.

 Buy a jacket that works with your snowboarding pants.
 If you wear bib-style pants, you can choose a jacket with a loose, open bottom; when you fall, the bib will prevent snow from getting into your clothing.
 On the other hand, if your snowboarding pants come only to the waist, look for a jacket that has a snow skirt on the inside.
 A snow skirt is a flap with an elastic drawstring and snaps that closes tightly around your waist to keep out the snow and cold.
 Women's snowboarding jackets are usually more fitted than men's snowboarding jackets, so keep that in mind as you determine the best fit for you.